Redwoods/chat-ai-QnA/tsa/Attention In Neural Networks.md

 ***

 **Human:**
-How can we understand the distribution of inter-spike intervals and to quantify ISIs?
+How can we understand the distribution of inter-spike intervals and quantify ISIs?

 ***